 Project finance and construction finance with Bank Guarantees.
 Are the costs justified?

 Did you know that Bank Guarantees can be used for project finance from hotels to wind farms and solar power to mining?
-However, for many companies finding project or construction finance can be little more than a pipedream.
-Or maybe not.
+However, for many companies finding project or construction finance can be very difficult.

 Project financing from a Bank Guarantee